orbeon/orbeon-forms-doc/xforms/xpath/extension-http.md

 The `xxf:get-session-attribute()` function returns the value of the given session attribute.

-The types of attribute objects supported are the same [types supported by the Scope generator][3], plus types stored with `xxf:set-session-attribute()`.
+The types of attribute objects supported are the same types supported by the Scope generator, plus types stored with `xxf:set-session-attribute()`.

 If present, the second parameter can specify the `text/plain` content type.
 In that case, if a String object is retrieved, it is return as an `xs:string` instead of being parsed as XML.